CAT DAVISON

 Cat Davison

 Cat Davison developed a sense of justice early on.
-Now a charity CEO after spending 11 years teaching in the classroom, she says, “I was very young when I started asking philosophical questions and remember I was always fascinated notions of fairness.
+Now a charity CEO after spending 11 years teaching in the classroom, she says, “I was very young when I started asking philosophical questions and remember I was always fascinated by notions of fairness.
 As I moved into high school I remember standing in the mock election for the Green Party and created a mini social business making jewellery called ‘Bracelets for Change’.”

-Those instincts led Cat through an academic and then educational path to her current position as Founder and voluntary CEO of EduSpots, a collaborative, community-driven education charity currently developing its model in Ghana and Kenya which reflects her believe in the transformative power of locally led learning, teaching and knowledge-sharing.
+Those instincts led Cat through an academic and then educational path to her current position as Founder and voluntary CEO of EduSpots, a collaborative, community-driven education charity currently developing its model in Ghana and Kenya which reflects her belief in the transformative power of locally led learning, teaching and knowledge-sharing.

 Coming to Cambridge